Slavery in Qatar: History

-In the 1890s, the British Empire gained control of Qatar.
-However, the British did not interfere with the inner policy of the state, but was content with keeping peace with the indigenous power holders, protecting British citizens, and managing the contacts with the international community, in which they assured that Qatar obeyed the same international treaties signed by the British themselves.

 Slave trade

+Omani route

-During the Omani Empire (1692-1856), Oman was a center of the Zanzibar slave trade.
+During the Omani Empire (1692–1856), Oman was a center of the Zanzibar slave trade.
 Slaves were trafficked from the Swahili coast of East Africa via Zanzibar to Oman.
 From Oman, the slaves were exported to the rest of the Arabian Peninsula and Persia, including the Trucial States, Qatar, Bahrain and Kuwait.
+Oman's optimal location between the Arabian Sea and the Gulf region positioned it as a key player in the Zanzibar slave trade.
+Serving as a pivotal navigation point, Oman gained significant importance in the history of the Arabian Gulf region.
+The economic impact of the slave trade persisted, becoming a substantial factor in shaping Oman's economy in the post-slave trade era.

-The Omani slave trade from Africa started to shrink in the late 19th-century.
+The Omani slave trade from Africa started to shrink in the late 19th century.

+Hajj route

 A second route of slave trade existed, with people from both Africa and East Asia, who were smuggled to Jeddah in the Arabian Peninsula in connection to the Muslim pilgrimage, Hajj, to Mecca and Medina.
 Victims were tricked to perform the journey willingly in the belief that they were going on the Hajj pilgrimage, or employed as servants, and then sold upon arrival.
 These slaves were then exported from the Hejaz to Oman, the Trucial States, Qatar, Bahrain and Kuwait.

+Baluchi route

 In the 1940s, a third slave trade route was noted, in which Balochis from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.
-In 1943, it was reported that Baloch girls were shipped via Oman and the Trucial States to Mecca, where they were popular as concubines, since Caucasian girls were no longer available, and were sold for $350-450.
+In 1943, it was reported that Baloch girls were shipped via Oman and the Trucial States to Mecca, where they were popular as concubines (sex slaves), since Caucasian girls were no longer available, and were sold for $350–450.

-Function
+Function and conditions

-Female slaves were used as domestic servants and as concubines (sex slaves), while male slaves were primarily used within the pearl industry as pearl divers.
+Slavery was practiced by the House of Thani and the wealthy merchants, but also by ordinary villagers, who could own only one or two slaves.